Pirates are turning to offshore hacking

 They failed to enable SSL on the web shell and so their commands were transported in plain text, which allowed the shipping company to write a protection code relatively easily.
 The publication also reports that the technicians have discovered numerous misleading commands.

-The hackers also don't seem to have used a proxy or VPN during the of these attempts, but carried out the attacks with the IP they use at home.
+Pirates also do not appear to have used a proxy or a VPN during these attempts, but they did the IP attacks they use at home.

 But worrying is that although pirates are pioneers, the attack shows that their techniques are changing as they started using hacking.